Stellahhh/Infection/README.md

 ### Project Part 2: 3D Scenes and Models (Ch 3+4, 10)

 we will first implement the tasks that we did not implement for Part 1:
-- implement basic elements in the map
+- zombie moving speed increases as they get more hungry
+- render a 3D model of both zombie and human
+- render a 3D model for the scene/environment (include objects such as tree, house, rock, road, etc.)
+    - attach texture to it
 - implement random map generation
-- Collision between player/zombie and environment objects
-- Human/human and zombie/zombie collision
-- zombie moving speed increases as they get more hungry
+- audio effect
+- smooth win/loose scene
+- implement user can jump
+- potentially add compass or mini map (2D)
+- add HP
+- add invisible boundary? or high mountains at the map boundary to prevent users from falling

 ## Development